irisplin/stand-down/README.md

 4. use Redirect Path/Link Redirect Trace to check url redirects.
 5. when redirects contain stand-down rules, Cashback Notifier should stand down

+## Notes
+Once extension stands down, Cashback Notifier will stand down for 24 hours.
+For testing purposes, can "reload" extension to reset the stand down effect.

 ## Stand-down test cases